Paresh95/Word-Embeddings-Flask-REST-API/README.md

 1) Download the contents of this GitHub repository

-2) Download the [Google News data](https://code.google.com/archive/p/word2vec/).
+2) Download the [Google News data - GoogleNews-vectors-negative300.bin.gz](https://code.google.com/archive/p/word2vec/).
 It can be found under the section titled `Pre-trained word and phrase vectors`.
 The file is called `GoogleNews-vectors-negative300.bin.gz`.

 3) Place the Google News data in a folder called `data`.